Statuses in Latin with translation. Quotes in Latin with translation

 [Pekunia est ancilla, si scis uti, si nescis, domina].

-Money, if you know how to use it, is a maid, if you don’t know how, then it’s a mistress.
+Money, if you know how to use it, is a servant; if you don’t know how to use it, then it is a mistress.

 Through thorns to the stars, that is, through difficulties to success.